Budget - Transit

 Provincial gas tax funds cannot be used to offset expenditures in other municipal departments.

-For 2025, an amount of $1.79 million will be drawn from the Provincial Gas Tax Reserve Fund to offset expected costs in Conventional and Specialized Transit operations.
+For 2026, $1.6 million will be drawn from the Provincial Gas Tax Reserve Fund to offset expected costs in Conventional and Specialized Transit operations.
 Dedicated gas tax funds are not to exceed 75% of the municipalities own spending on public transportation.

 Contact Us